13 tips on how to choose a primary care physician (plus 7 types of doctors to know about)

 There are a variety of providers that treat patients and practice primary care, with each specializing in different kinds of care but all having the sole goal of facilitating a relationship with the patient.
 The sentiment behind this is that as the PCP and their care team get to know a patient and their medical history, the more thorough the care becomes.
 The most common PCP specialties to choose from are family practitioners, pediatricians, geriatricians, internists, and gynecologists.

-- Family Practitioner: A ‘family physician’ or ‘family doctor’ is certified to care for people of all ages (infant to elderly), which is why they are commonly recommended for families.
+- Family Practitioner: A ‘family physician’ or ‘family doctor’ is certified to care for people of all ages (infant to elderly).
+Due to their versatility, family practice physicians are commonly recommended for families.
 Prior to becoming certified, a family medicine doctor completes a family practice residency and goes through proceedings to become board-eligible.

-- Internist: One of the most common primary care physicians is a doctor that specializes in internal medicine and is known as an ‘internist’ or an ‘internal medicine physician.’
-After completing a residency in internal medicine and becoming board-eligible, an internal medicine doctor is certified to care for adults at any age.
+- Internist: Internal medicine physicians are one of the most common primary care physicians.
+They are doctors that specialize in internal medicine and is known as an ‘internist’ or an ‘internal medicine physician.’
+After completing a residency in internal medicine and becoming board-eligible, internal medicine doctors are certified to care for adults at any age.

 - Geriatrician: A geriatrician specializes in providing aid to elderly patients who may be experiencing medical issues related to aging.
 According to the American Geriatrics Society, about 30% of people over 65 need geriatric care, and according to the American Association of Retired Persons(AARP), it’s common for a patient to see a geriatric doctor in addition to their PCP.
 Geriatric doctors become certified after completing a residency in family medicine or internal medicine and becoming board-eligible.
 For more information on geriatric care, visit this resource.